columbia/pickleball/README.md

 # PickleBall

-PickleBall protects users from backdoored pickle-based machine learning models.
+PickleBall protects users from dangerous pickle-based machine learning models.
 The pickle format permits **dangerous arbitrary function calls**, which attackers abuse by invoking malicious payloads when the model is loaded.
 PickleBall ensures that when a model is loaded, it may only call functions